Kesara-Malinda/Machine-Fault-Detection-Using-Embedded-Machine-Learning/README.md

                                                   Shaft Misalignment
                                                   Wear of bearings

+Upon completion of the project the device can identify whether there is a fault or not and even it will be able to classify the proper fault scenario.

 To recreate vibration waveforms by EdgeImpulse Raw accelerometer data for 3 Axis is collected by simulating each condition.

 Data collection is done by the MPU6050 3 - Axis Accelerometer sensor interfaced with Microcontroller.
 Then send the data over to computer via USB.
 In the computer, a python program will be listening to USB serial data processed and save the data into the CSV file.